csj9703/AR-Musesum-Mobile-App-UI-Project/README.md

 In this stage:
 - Upgraded our low-fidelity prototype to a high-fidelity prototype using Adobe XD.
 - Splitted our team into **Evaluators** and **Reviewers** for our heuristic evaluation of the Hi-Fi prototype.
-This is me trying to fix my stupid github.